 In Transportation & Logistics:

-- most of the technology that supports that industry is expensive and usually is targeted towards larger enterprises.
+- Most of the technology that supports that industry is expensive and usually is targeted towards larger enterprises.
+E.g. J.B.
+Hunt, Schneider, Landstar System, etc.

-- at that time there were a lot of copying, faxing and using excel spreadsheets to provide analytics
+- At that time there was a lot of copying, faxing and using excel spreadsheets to provide analytics

 USPS runs one, if not the, largest logistics operation in the world.
-Why not leverage the best practices and technical systems that have been created to offer a Software as a Service (SaaS) product to the 500k smaller logistic companies.
+Why not leverage the best practices and technical systems created for the USPS and offer a Software as a Service (SaaS) product to the 500k+ smaller logistic companies.

 e.g. Think what Amazon did with Amazon Web Services (AWS) but for the logistics industry.